project-89/argOS/designDocsBackup/core/ecs-architecture.md

-# ECS Architecture in TinySim
+# ECS Architecture in ArgOS

-Entity-Component-System (ECS) architecture forms the backbone of TinySim, but our implementation goes beyond traditional ECS patterns to support sophisticated agent simulation.
+Entity-Component-System (ECS) architecture forms the backbone of ArgOS, but our implementation goes beyond traditional ECS patterns to support sophisticated agent simulation.
 By building on BitECS, we've created a system that's both highly performant and remarkably flexible.

-## Understanding ECS in TinySim
+## Understanding ECS in ArgOS

 Traditional object-oriented programming encourages us to think of objects as self-contained units with both data and behavior.
 A typical agent might be a class with properties like position and methods like move().
 While intuitive, this approach becomes problematic at scale, especially when simulating thousands of agents with complex behaviors.

-TinySim's ECS architecture takes a radically different approach.
+ArgOS's ECS architecture takes a radically different approach.
 Instead of bundling data and behavior together, we split them into three distinct concepts:

 Entities are simply numeric identifiers - nothing more.
 Think of them as the social security numbers of our simulation world.
 They don't contain data or behavior; they just provide a way to reference specific simulation elements.
 This simplicity is powerful - it means entities have zero overhead and can be created or destroyed instantly.